Sylvi Kekkonen

-Sylvi Kekkonen (née Uino; 12 March 1900 — 2 December 1974) was a Finnish writer and the longest-serving First Lady of Finland.
+Sylvi Kekkonen (née Uino; 12 March 1900 – 2 December 1974) was a Finnish writer and the longest-serving First Lady of Finland.

 Personal life and family

 Sylvi Uino was born to a middle-class family, as the fourth child of a chaplain (later vicar), Kauno Uino, and Emilia Salome née Stenberg.

 After her father's death, the family moved to Mikkeli, where she went to school.
 She later moved to Helsinki with the intention of studying law, but dropped out and took a job instead.

 In 1926, she married Urho Kekkonen; they had met while working at a central law enforcement agency Etsivä keskuspoliisi (now the Finnish Security Intelligence Service).
 Two years later, the couple had twin sons, Matti and Taneli.

 She was a small and fragile person physically, but known for her strength of character.

+She died at Meilahti Tower Hospital on 2 December 1974.

 First Lady of Finland

 Sylvi Kekkonen considered her main duty as the First Lady to support her husband, the President.

 She was also active as a patron of various events and other initiatives, although in later life her health deteriorated and she was forced to cut down on her public appearances.

 She is the longest-serving First Lady, with 18 years in the role, and is likely to remain so as the tenure of Presidents of Finland is now limited to a maximum of two consecutive six-year-terms.